zaphosting/docs/docs/gameserver_ftpaccess.md

 ---
 id: gameserver_ftpaccess
-title: Gameserver Uploading and downloading files with FTP
+title: Uploading and downloading files with FTP
 description: Information on how to use FTP to upload and download files to your game server from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: FTP File Access
 ---